pdgilbert/eg_stm_hal/README.md

 - https://github.com/rust-lang/rustup.rs

-It is recommended to use the rust/cargo install directly from rust-lang.org rather than using apt-get, which  requires root, does not have rustup, and is not the most recent.
+It is recommended to use the rust/cargo install directly from https://rust-lang.org rather than using apt-get, since apt-get requires root, does not have rustup, and is not the most recent.
 I did something like
 ```
  sudo apt install gdb-multiarch  qemu-system-arm    # QEMU is emulator